 BEARS * CARRY IN, CARRY OUT*

-A mother bear with 2 cubs has been visiting the camp.
-It is unlikely she will bring them into a situation with a lot of people around.
-However, this could change if she smells food.
-We are asking everyone to “carry in, carry out”.
-Keep your well wrapped food and trash in your cars.
+Bears have been known to visit the camp.
+Be safe!
+Practice “carry in, carry out”.
+Keep your well-wrapped food and trash in your cars.
 Don’t leave any food or food scraps out where they will attract bears, especially at night!
 This includes the trash bags in the bathroom.
 The organizers will not be collecting any trash as in the past.
 It is up to each one of us to maintain a clean and safe environment for animals and people.

 NEW CAR POLICY